Why and Which surfboard leash, Traction-Pad or Fins to choose?

 FCS or FCS II, FUTURES or FIXED FIN?

 Fixed fins are the ones that are already glassed on the board.
-This was a common method back in the day, as the surfer knew which kind of fins were perfect for the exact board.
+This was a standard method back in the day, as the surfer knew which kind of fins were perfect for the exact board.
 This is not a very common sight nowadays.

 FCS and FCS II difference is their slot-hole attachment.